monsoonmaelstrom/book2/book2.md

 “Can he do that?
 Can you do that?”

 “I have absolutely no idea to either question.”
-I want to go to sleep even though I know that would be a bad idea.
+I want to go to sleep even though I know it would be a bad idea.
 Instead, I ask, “Did he say anything?”

 “‘Ah.’”